JamesDConley/GLaDOS_Server/README.md

 # What is GLaDOS?
-GLaDOS is a 20B model tuned to provide an open-source experience _similar_ _to_ ChatGPT.
+GLaDOS is a family of large language models tuned to provide an open-source experience _similar_ _to_ ChatGPT.

-This repo includes the model itself and a basic web server to chat with it.
+This repo includes the models and a basic web server to chat with them.

 ## Motivation
 Similar models exist but often utilize LLAMA which is only available under a noncommercial license.
 GLaDOS avoids this by utilizing EleutherAI's/togethercomputers apach 2.0 licensed base models and CC0 data.